Antimortine/codex-ai/README.md

 -   **Character Profiles:** Create and manage character descriptions.
 -   **Markdown Editor:** Write and edit all content using a familiar Markdown format (@uiw/react-md-editor).
 -   **Context-Aware Q&A:** Ask questions about your own story ("What was Character X's motivation in Chapter 2?", "Remind me of the description of Location Y?").
 The AI uses the specific project's indexed content (including Plan & Synopsis) to answer, ensuring relevance and isolation between projects.
 -   **Multiple Chat Sessions per Project:** Maintain separate, independent chat conversations within a single project.
-Create, rename, delete, and switch between sessions. *(New!)*
+Create, rename, delete, and switch between sessions.
 -   **AI-Powered Scene Generation:** Generate scene drafts (including title and content) based on previous scenes, plan, synopsis, retrieved context, and optional user prompts.
 -   **AI-Powered Editing (Rephrase):** Get suggestions for rephrasing selected text directly within the editor.
 -   **AI Chapter Splitting:** Analyze full chapter text (pasted into the UI) and receive AI-proposed scene splits with suggested titles and content.
 -   **Source Node Retrieval:** API responses for AI queries include the specific text chunks (source nodes) used by the AI to generate the answer, providing transparency.
 -   **RAG Integration (LlamaIndex + ChromaDB + HuggingFace):** The AI maintains awareness of project context by indexing Markdown content into a vector database (ChromaDB) using multilingual embeddings (`sentence-transformers/paraphrase-multilingual-mpnet-base-v2`).
 Project-specific metadata filtering ensures the AI only retrieves context relevant to the current project during queries.
+-   **Configurable LLM Temperature:** Set a global temperature for LLM generation via environment variable. *(New!)*
 -   **Extensible Architecture:** Designed with abstractions (via LlamaIndex) to potentially support different LLMs and Vector Databases in the future.
 -   **Testing:** Backend tests using `pytest`.
 Frontend tests using `vitest`.
 -   **Markdown Export (Planned):** Compile selected Chapters or the entire manuscript into a single Markdown file.